wittfabian/djangae/docs/migrations.md

 It's important to note that any Django migration operations (e.g. AddField, AddModel) that happen on the datastore will be no-ops, but you still need to include any Django-generated migrations so that the Djangae migrations have access to the latest model state.

+It's also important to understand that for various reasons an entity may be processed twice or more while running a migration so your migration operations should be able to handle this.

 ## Migration Operations

 This section summarizes the different migration operations available in Djangae and the steps that must be taken for them to work properly.